I joined a German enterprise and finally understood what AI governance actually means

 The Request (And the Resistance)

-Six months after I joined, management asked the engineering team to "explore AI integration."
+During my first weeks, management asked the engineering team to "explore AI integration."
 They had seen the productivity gains reported by other companies.
 They wanted the same.

 The developers were excited.
 GitHub Copilot, ChatGPT, Claude - finally, the tools everyone else was using.
 The legal department was less enthused.
 Their response was a fourteen-page memo explaining every way AI tools could violate GDPR, the EU AI Act, and internal data classification policies.